Kaos599/Tathya-Fact-Checking-System/README.md

 ## Overview

 Tathya is a comprehensive fact-checking system designed to verify claims by gathering evidence from multiple sources and providing a structured analysis with confidence scores.
+The name "Tathya" (तथ्य) comes from Sanskrit, meaning "truth" or "reality" - perfectly embodying the system's purpose of discovering factual accuracy.
 The system uses a combination of search engines, knowledge bases, and LLM-powered analysis to deliver accurate verdicts on factual claims.

 ## Features